 As punishment.

 Whether a procedure is prohibited depends on why it’s being used.
-For example, using a helmet to prevent head-banging behavior is not allowed, but it might be permitted to protect someone who has seizures they can’t control.
-However, these prohibitions may vary depending on other statute requirements, such as allowances to use handcuffs in secure correctional facilities.
-When following regulations, remember that new statutes can sometimes override existing rules.
-This training is based on current rules as of January 2025, but if a new statute is passed that conflicts with any rule mentioned here, the new statute would generally take priority.
+For example, using a helmet to prevent head-banging behavior is prohibited, but it might be permitted to protect someone who has seizures they can’t control.

 Prohibited procedures include: